- CEO/ General Management

-SMART Multi Academy Trust seeks to recruit two trustees to its board of directors, possessing expertise in general business management, though additional skills, knowledge and/or relevant qualifications in Law, Estates and Procurement are highly sought, as it progresses and maintains its mission of delivering the best educational opportunities and experiences for all its children, regardless of background or disadvantage.
+SMART Multi-Academy Trust seeks to recruit two trustees to its board of directors, possessing expertise in general business management, though additional skills, knowledge and/or relevant qualifications in Law, Estates and Procurement are highly sought, as it progresses and maintains its mission of delivering the best educational opportunities and experiences for all its children, regardless of background or disadvantage.
 While not an essential requirement, the trust is especially interested in applicants with a legal background.
 Board meetings are held at Wyndham Primary School, Newcastle upon Tyne.

 About the trust

 SMART Multi-Academy Trust (MAT) has been in operation since 2016, as a group of eight primary schools in the North West of Newcastle.
 It comprises Cheviot, Farne, Kenton Bar, Kingston Park, Mountfield, North Fawdon, Stocksfield Avenue and Wyndham.

-The SMART MAT’s pupils come from a very wide range of social and economic backgrounds and cultural heritages.
+Students at SMART MAT come from a very wide range of social and economic backgrounds and cultural heritages.
 The trust sees this as its strength and celebrates diversity, while striving to ensure that it meets the academic and personal development needs of every child.

-The schools within the SMART MAT work collaboratively sharing expertise, developing innovative approaches to curriculum that are stimulating and motivating children to love learning.
-It is enabling the children to develop together within its safe, vibrant and nurturing school communities.
-The partnership working goes beyond the SMART MAT – as an outward-looking organisation it seeks to learn from others as well as share its own good practice and expertise.
+The schools within the SMART MAT work collaboratively, sharing expertise and developing innovative approaches to curriculum that are stimulating, motivating children to love learning.
+The trust strives to enable its learners to develop together within its safe, vibrant and nurturing school communities.
+The partnership working goes beyond the SMART MAT – as an outward-looking organisation it seeks to learn from others as well as to share its own good practice and expertise.